 Details of the SBA’s Proposed Amendments

 So, what exactly do the new amendments mean in layman’s terms?
 How should existing – and future – franchise ownership candidates prepare for these funding updates and potential changes?
 To provide perspective, we turn to one of FranNet’s most respected industry partners, FRANdata.

 What is the Proposed Amendment?

 What the SBA has proposed is a way to streamline the eligibility process for franchisors and distributorships/licensees, by basing the determining factors of their identities on a different set of ownership criteria than the current SBA Registry.
 If the amendments are accepted, it could do away with the Franchise Directory in favor of a case-by-case review for all loan requirements and lending decisions going forward.

 These amendments are under consideration to accelerate the process and accessibility of lending requirements, much the same way that similar identifiers were waived for the popular PPP loan programs during the pandemic.
 Ultimately, it would speed up the approval process, as well as elicit more eligibility and participation from a greater number of brands interested in SBA financing.

 What are the Potential Drawbacks?

-Ostensibly, this is about relieving pressure on the SBA, which can get bogged down by maintaining their internal database of eligible franchisors.
-But many legal experts favor allowing franchisors and lending institutions the power to “self-police” their own eligibility, after they’ve been certified as legitimate for financing by the SBA – a process that’s been in place since 2018.
+Ostensibly, this is about relieving pressure on the SBA, which can get bogged down by maintaining its internal database of eligible franchisors.
+But many legal experts favor allowing franchisors and lending institutions the power to “self-police” their own eligibility after they’ve been certified as legitimate for financing by the SBA – a process that’s been in place since 2018.